Meet MoFo Women

 Joyce Liou co-chairs the Trademark Group and is a partner in the firm’s Intellectual Property Group.
 She engages in a broad intellectual property practice, with an emphasis on both IP counseling and litigation for a diverse roster of clients.
 Joyce has litigated numerous district court disputes involving trademark, copyright, false advertising, right of publicity, and unfair competition claims, and has secured preliminary injunctions, summary judgment rulings, and trial verdicts for her clients.
 In addition to federal litigation, she routinely handles proceedings before the Trademark Trial and Appeal Board, and has extensive experience with trademark clearance, prosecution, licensing, and due diligence.
 Joyce manages IP portfolios and provides global strategies for industry giants and startups alike, from a broad spectrum of fields, including technology, consumer goods, entertainment, pharmaceuticals, food, and agriculture.

 Joyce’s successes have built her reputation as a recognized leader in trademark law.
-In 2022, she was shortlisted for Trademark Lawyer of the Year by Euromoney Legal Media.
+In 2022 and 2023, she was shortlisted for Trademark Lawyer of the Year by Euromoney Legal Media.
 Joyce serves on the Legislation and Regulation Committee for the International Trademark Association.
 Outside of her practice, Joyce is a passionate advocate for diversity and inclusion in the greater community.
 She serves on the Development Committee for the National Center for Lesbian Rights, and participates in clinics to help individuals seeking U.S. naturalization or asylum on the basis of their sexual orientation or gender identity.

 Jackie engages in a general corporate and transactional practice, with special emphasis on corporate counseling of public companies, mergers and acquisitions, and the China practice.